mcherry000/art-heart/README.md

 ---

-## 🧑‍🎨How to select colors for painting?
+## 🧑‍🎨 How to select colors for painting?

 Select colors from the drop down menu.
 ![Anonymous](public/options.png)

 ---

-## 🧑‍🎨How to paint or draw?
+## 🧑‍🎨 How to paint or draw?

 Hover your mouse over the pixelated canvas and click to fill in your color.
 ![Anonymous](public/final.png)